 The game itself is a classic.
 It is easy to pick up, quick to get you invested and a mission to actually complete.
 Some of the more recent and revered copycats like Hollow Knight feel the need to spike the difficulty early, before you have a real grasp of what your character can do.
 It's learning the game through trial and error.
 Metoid teaches the game through subtle nods in the right direction; a tantalisingly placed blockade or a pulsating substance hidden withing walls.
 It edges yo towards difficult moments without constantly killing you.

 Then there's the E.M.M.I.s, indestructable robots that prowl certain areas, giving chase whenever it sees you.
 Before playing, I thought this mechanic would become annoying.
-Metroid is supposed to be a trial-and-error sort of game that requires you to search each location thoroughly and I do get annoyed when the Mr X's or Apocalipses contantly interrupt in the Resident Evil series.
+Metroid is supposed to be an explorative game where you test out theories and uncover discoveries by searching each location thoroughly and I do get annoyed when the Mr X's or Apocalipses contantly interrupt in the Resident Evil series.
 It's not the same here.
-These E.M.M.I.s are limited to a certain section and should be seen as more of a puzzle than an antagonist.
-Play on, and you'll eventually be given the means to destroy them for good, opening up those sections for firther inspection.
+These E.M.M.I.s are limited to a certain section and should be seen as more of a puzzle to solve than an antagonist.
+Play on, and you'll eventually be given the means to destroy them for good, opening up those sections for further inspection.

 Metroid's gameplay is timeless, and little has changed in this new installment.
 Graphics are better and controls are smoother and more intuitive, but this syle of game is just timeless.
 I wonder when Castlevania will do the same.